line/kotlin-jdsl/reactive-core/README.md

             from(entity(Order::class))
             where(col(Order::purchaserId).equal(5000))
         }
-        // You must obtain and process the final result of all DB processing in the withFactory method with a non blocking method such as await, not a blocking method such as get() or join().
-        // Persistence context and DB connection are valid only within withFactory {} scope.
-        .await()

         // You can check all the execution results within this withFactory scope.
         // One thing to keep in mind is that it is recommended not to write code that can block in this scope or that can consume CPU operation for a long time.